We have compiled a list of your most asked questions regarding shipments into Europe following the end of the Brexit transition period.

 Are there any additional custom fees or duties that need to be paid?

 There are no additional fees or duties on the English varieties.
-Unfortunately, at the moment there is a 5.8% tariff on the European, USA and New Zealand varieties.
-We are currently looking at reducing the price on the invoice, where possible for these varieties.
-This should ensure that you are not paying more overall for your order.
-Additional import costs and charges will need to be covered by our customers as these vary depending on the destination country and are unfortunately outside of our control.
-It is advised that our customers request an itemised breakdown of any import invoices, this way we can advise if any goods have had duty incorrectly applied.
+Unfortunately, now there is a 5.8% tariff on the European, USA and New Zealand varieties, we have already accounted for this in the stock that has been moved to Europe.
+Additional import or administration costs and charges will need to be covered by our customers as these vary depending on the destination country and are unfortunately outside of our control.
+It is advised that our customers request an itemised breakdown of any import invoices when the goods are delivered, this way we can advise if any goods have had duty incorrectly applied.

 What VAT will I need to pay?

 VAT will not be charged on our invoice but will need to be paid by our customers at the point of the goods arriving at the border.
 This should continue to be claimed back in the usual way for your country.

 What do I need to do get my Organic goods cleared at the borders?

 Organic hops have been very difficult for us to export over the last twelve months.
 We have worked hard on getting our Warehouse in Poland organically certified and hope to be able to continue with a good supply of Organic varieties during the coming year.
 Please contact a member of the international sales team for current availability.

 Is my contract still valid and can I contract for next year?